If you just want to see the test idea grader, . Feel free to make a copy and get to optimizing!

 What's included in the test idea grader

-The test idea grader covers a range of factors that contribute to the overall quality of a website, from user experience to design and functionality.
+The test idea grader covers a range of factors that contribute to the overall quality of a website, from .
 By carefully reviewing each element of the rubric, you can identify just how vital a test of your hypothesis may be.

 And as you use the rubric over time, it will become an invaluable resource of ideas.
 This list will help you understand what you've tested in the past, what ideas you skipped (and why) and what happened when you did test something.